 THIS POST AND STEP-BY-STEP PHOTOS WERE UPDATED MARCH 14, 2019

-I also refused to eat salmon until I was about 30 years old.
-Of course, I have no clue what turned me off about it.
-When I finally tried it for the first time, I was immediately hooked and now I have salmon in the freezer all the time.
+I refused to eat salmon until I was about 30 years old.
+Of course, I have no clue what turned me off about it, but nothing and no one was going to change my mind.
+When I finally did try it I was immediately hooked, and I have several Salmon Recipes on the blog.

-I’m a big fan of my salmon recipes on the blog, but I’m always on the lookout for something new.
-I saw a delicious-looking recipe for salmon cakes on Facebook, but using canned salmon.
-And there’s nothing about canned salmon that looks appetizing.
-So I tested it out with fresh salmon, and created Old Bay Salmon Cakes.
+I recently saw delicious-looking salmon cakes on Facebook, but using canned salmon.
+There’s nothing about canned salmon that looks appetizing, so I used fresh salmon to create Old Bay Salmon Cakes.

 WHY THIS RECIPE WORKS

-- It’s a great twist on the “same old salmon” that is on the table in 20 minutes
+- It’s a great twist on the “same old salmon”, and it’s on the table in 20 minutes

-- You can enjoy them on their own, topped with avocado salsa, or as a sandwich
+- They’re perfect on their own, topped with avocado salsa, or as a sandwich

 - Old Bay Seasoning adds a fabulous punch of flavor